Illuminating the Word: The Saint John’s Bible

 This presentation of one of the world’s great religious texts was conceived as an expression of Saint John’s Abbey’s faith directed to the modern world and now it stands as a visual record of a new generation’s artistic interpretation of an age-old historical and literary document.
 The project combines a centuries-old tradition of craftsmanship with the latest capabilities of digital communication and design.
 The words are handwritten on calfskin vellum using hand-cut quills fashioned from turkey, swan or goose feathers and ancient inks hand-ground from natural minerals and stones, including lapis lazuli, malachite, and vermillion.
 The folios are illuminated with the brilliance of 24-karat gold leaf, silver leaf, and platinum.
 Each volume of the impressive result measures 2ft by 3ft when opened, weighing 30 to 40 pounds…

-…and it’s coming to the Hjemkomst Center.
+…and it’s at the Hjemkomst Center.

 The Saint John’s Bible is a monumental undertaking appealing to our communities of art, history, and faith, and we are excited to bring it to our community.
 If you want to book a group tour or presentation for your organization, please contact us at (218) 299-5511, ext.
 6738, or SJB@HCSmuseum.org.